ZEGOCLOUD/call_ios/README.md

 ├── AppCenter            --- AppID, AppSign, ServerSecret and more ├── Assets.xcassets      --- Images, colors, and more resources
-├── CorePages            --- UI and business logic of core features │   ├── Call             --- The showing page when making calls │   ├── Home             --- Homepage
+├── CorePages            --- UI and business logic of core features │   ├── Home             --- Homepage
 │   ├── Login            --- Login
 │   ├── Setting          --- The Settings page
 │   ├── User             --- The online contacts page
 │   └── WebPages         --- The Web page
-├── Helper               --- Utilities
 ├── Network
 ├── Request
 ```